 Kayaking and Canoeing - in most cases a No Brainer

 Kayaking and canoeing have become more popular over the years, and future waterfront homeowners may want to use their boats right from their private dock.
+Some of you want a house on a river for easy access to go on a kayak tour.
 However, if you want to go kayaking and you have to cross a busy waterway with cigarette boats and jet skis flying around the fun will not necessarily be on your part.
 Unfortunately, not everybody is considerate and cautious!
 Also, if there is only a steep bank leading to the water you need to build a dock and maybe a storage for the boats and equipment.

 If you are planning on buying a waterfront property on a small lake or a freshwater canal, it will be a lot easier.
 The use of powerboats on those waterways is usually restricted.
 Outdoor enthusiasts will feel like being in heaven, especially when kayaking or canoeing.
 However, the "world" is small, and you may feel somehow trapped after a while.

-But when you have a roof rack (and who does not have one?) you can always go to other places as well.
+But when you have a roof rack (and who does not have one?) you can always go to other places to launch your kayak

 Do you want to bring Your Sailboat?